The Importance of the Slow Air Chamber in the Native American Flute

 It is commonly assumed that the slow air chamber is not a very important part of the Native American flute.
 It’s just sort of there containing the air before the real work of sound generation begins.
 In my experience this is definitely not the case.

 One of the primary characteristics of the tonal quality of a well-constructed Indian flute is its purity.
 This is in part due to the nature of the stream of air that is striking the splitting edge.
 The stream of air going through the duct of a well designed Love flute is smooth with little turbulence in it.
 The air is behaving in this manner because in its journey through the slow air chamber the initial turbulence that is present when it leaves the players mouth and enters the SAC has been largely eliminated.
 So the SAC acts as a damper of sorts to calm turbulent air.

 So a direct, smooth, unimpeded path for the air to follow through the SAC and into the flue are important for a clean, sweet sound.
 That is why a long, gentle ramp out of the SAC is also important.

-The Slow Air Chamber also acts as a secondary resonance chamber.
-A resonance chamber is a partially enclose space the forces the resonating sound frequencies to bounce back and forth off the wall of the chamber before exiting the chamber space.
+The Slow Air Chamber of the flute also acts as a secondary resonance chamber.
+A resonance chamber is a partially enclose space the forces the sound frequencies generated to bounce back and forth off the wall of the chamber (resonate) before exiting the chamber space.
 It is important that the walls of the chamber be smooth and hard and that the space be as large as possible for maximum effect.
-The bore of the flute is also a resonance chamber.
+The bore or barrel of the flute is also a resonance chamber.
 It is not, as some assume, a resonator like the body of an acoustic guitar.

 It is generally agreed that a hard wood resonance chamber is more effective than one made of softer material.
 In the old days speaker boxes were made of hard, dense plywood for this reason.